pivlab/annual_review_of_biomedical_data_science/manuscript.md

 ## From gene networks to machine learning derived gene modules: hands-on strategies for inferring gene-gene interactions

 ![
-**Computational methods for machine learning derived gene module detection.**.
+**Computational methods for machine learning derived gene module detection**.
 *(a)* Real biological network, where nodes represent genes and edges denote the relationships between them.
 It captures all possible patterns that can link genes.
 Some of these relationships are gene co-expression patterns, which transcriptomics can capture, such as (1), (3) and (4).
 Other patterns, such as protein-protein interactions (2), are not captured by transcriptomics and are thus not reflected in the co-expression analysis.
 *(b)* Different approaches for capturing machine learning-derived gene modules.
 In this example, transcriptome data is used as input, but other data types such as methylomics, proteomics, and metabolomics can also be applied.
-The first row illustrates the PLIER method, which uses non-negative matrix factorization and prior knowledge to align gene modules with known biological pathways.
+The first row illustrates the Pathway-Level Information Extractor (PLIER) method, which uses non-negative matrix factorization and prior knowledge to align gene modules with known biological pathways.
 This approach generates interpretable gene modules but only captures linear relationships.
-The second row shows a vanilla VAE, which can capture both linear and nonlinear patterns but does not integrate prior knowledge, resulting in less interpretable gene modules.
+The second row shows a  variational autoencoders (VAEs), which can capture both linear and nonlinear patterns but does not integrate prior knowledge, resulting in less interpretable gene modules.
 The third row highlights interpretable VAEs, which incorporate prior knowledge into its decoder, achieving a balance between capturing complex relationships and maintaining biological interpretability.
 ](images/fig3.svg "Omnigenic model"){#fig:fig3 width="100%"}